jonschull/SidebarDashboard/docs/welcome.md

 2. Confirm that you want to publish
 3. Wait for the publishing process to complete

+**Important Note About Publishing:**

+- Regular code updates (git push) do NOT automatically update the GitHub Pages site
+- Only clicking the "Publish" button will copy files from working-version/docs to docs and update the live site
+- After publishing, it may take a few minutes for changes to appear on GitHub Pages

 Your content will be available at: https://jonschull.github.io/SidebarDashboard/

 All previous versions are preserved in the Git history on GitHub.